NikolozWDev/Ecommerce/README.md

 Because of that, some areas can be improved or expanded, but all decisions were made intentionally to simulate a **real production application**, not just a basic tutorial or example project.

-DevOps deployment is ongoing, and a public demo may be released on free hosting platforms.

 👀 Live Site: https://ecommerce-by-nikoloz.vercel.app/

 ---